telerik/reporting-docs/designing-reports/report-book/how-to-create-a-report-book-at-run-time.md

 1. Add the necessary ReportSources to its `ReportSources` collection.

 Alternatively, you can derive from the ReportBook class and initialize the book in the constructor if you want to separate the report book implementation details from the rest of your code.

+>note The [ReportBook](/api/telerik.reporting.reportbook) is an [IReportDocument](/api/telerik.reporting.ireportdocument).
+The latter exposes [ReportParameters property](/api/telerik.reporting.ireportdocument#Telerik_Reporting_IReportDocument_ReportParameters) that is _obsolete_ and the ReportBook doesn't implement it.
+Thus, the ReportBook doesn't have a collection of parameters.
+>
+>The [ReportSource]({%slug telerikreporting/designing-reports/report-sources/overview%}#available-report-sources) with a ReportBook as report document may host also [ParameterCollection](/api/telerik.reporting.parametercollection).
+The values from the collection will be distributed among the reports in the ReportBook as explained in the article [Report Book Parameters]({%slug telerikreporting/designing-reports/report-book/report-book-parameters%}).

 In the sample below we add two reports and a Table of Contents (TOC):